5 reasons why Clair Obscur: Expedition 33 can be GOTY 2025

 The combat is strategic yet exhilarating (Image via Kepler Interactive)

-While the aesthetics are something that deserves a standing ovation, the gameplay aspects of Clair Obscur: Expedition 33 are no slouch either.
+While the aesthetics deserve a standing ovation, the gameplay in Clair Obscur: Expedition 33 is no slouch either.
 Inspired by older classics like Final Fantasy, as well as modern ones such as Persona 5, the combat is a unique blend of turn-based and real-time action.

 Ad

-Similar to the Paper Mario games, players will enter real-time QTEs to boost skills and attacks while manually evading and countering attacks.
-The difficulty challenge with the dodge and parry mechanic has also drawn comparisons to Japanese game developer FromSoftware's Dark Souls and Sekiro games.
-This makes it stand out not just among JRPGs but the RPG genre as a whole.
+Similar to the Paper Mario titles, players will enter real-time QTEs to boost skills and attacks while manually evading and countering incoming attacks.
+The difficulty challenge, with the dodge and parry mechanics, has also drawn comparisons to Japanese developer FromSoftware's Dark Souls and Sekiro games.
+This makes it stand out not only among JRPGs, but in the RPG genre as a whole.

-The ambitious project was helmed by a studio of just 30 people
+4) The ambitious project was helmed by a studio of about 30 people

 Ad

-When Clair Obscur: Expedition 33 was officially revealed last year, many intrigued gamers were worried if they were truly going to be getting what they saw.
-As previously mentioned, this is France-based studio Sandfall Interactive's first project and an ambitious one at that, with mind-blowing presentation and tight gameplay.
+When Clair Obscur: Expedition 33 was officially revealed last year (2024), many intrigued gamers were worried that they might not get what they'd seen.
+As previously mentioned, this title was France-based studio Sandfall Interactive's first project and an ambitious one at that, with mind-blowing presentation and tight gameplay.

-Complicating things further, the core team consisted mostly of about 30 people, so players had some reason to worry if the developers were going to chew on more than they were capable of.
-Impressively, though, Sandfall blew past expectations with flying colors as the final product plays exactly as good as it looks, which is commendable in an age where "games" like The Day Before exist.
+Complicating things further, the core team consisted of about 30 people, so players had some reason to worry that the game might not be as good as they hoped.
+Impressively, though, Sandfall blew past their expectations with flying colors.
+The final product played well and looked great, which is commendable in an age where "games" like The Day Before exist.

 Ad